jovanlimas/thePocketZoo/README.md

 # The Pocket Zoo

-A web application that displays different kinds of animals consumed from an API.
-The animals are fetched by making GET requests to an Animal JSON API.
-Utilizes React on the front end.
++ Developed a web application that makes you feel like you are at a zoo.
++ Created a minimalist UI with React.
++ Applied API fetching to an Animal JSON API.

+Technologies used: React, Javascript, HTML, CSS

 [Visit Live Version](https://the-pocketzoo.web.app/)